mattermost/docs/source/manage/cloud-byok.rst

 - Customers must possess their AWS Account.
 (In the alternative path mentioned above this is delegated to Mattermost.)
 - Customers oversee the maintenance life cycle of their custom KMS key.
-- A valid AWS KMS arn for encrypting storage and databases should be provided to the Infrastructure SRE team.
+- A valid AWS KMS ARN for encrypting storage and databases should be provided to the Infrastructure SRE team.
 - The customer incorporate blocks from the Infrastructure SRE team into their KMS key policy.

 Considerations